+8 x 1 hour seminar papers)

+Prerequisite: Nit

+Content: This subject introduces the concept of the ecosystem and the ways in which human population may be studied.
+It includes critical examination of the implications of the information gathered for man interacting with his environment and for the role of health workers in contemporary society.

-Assessment: Assignment/Project of 1500 words.
-References: To be advised.
+Assessment: 2,000 word assignment.
+References: To be given out in first class.

 N1682 Gerontological Nursing A

-Contact Hours: 27 (9×3 hour lectures and seminars)
+Contact Hours: 27 (9 x 3 hour lectures and seminars)

 Prerequisite: Nil

 Content: The central theme of this subject focuses on the need for comprehensive data collection in the assessment of ageing persons in Australian society.
 Issues such as stereotyping, attitudes towards the aged; myths and realities of ageing in Australia and various perspectives on ageing are discussed.
 A variety of data collecting instruments are critically examined particularly in relation to their relevance in the practice of gerontological nursing.

 Assessment: 2,000 word assignment.

 References: Advice on references for the subjects will be provided at the commencement of teaching.

 N1692 Gerontological Nursing B

-Contact Hours: 27 (9 × 3 hour seminars)
+Contact Hours: 27 (9 x 3 hour seminars)

 Prerequisite: N1682

 Content: This subject is designed as an extension of N1682.
-Opportunities are given for students to investigate one or two areas of interest in depth.
+Opportunities are given for students to investigate one or two areas

-or interest in depth.
+of interest in depth.